MarkBahr/R-category-ratings-data-analytics/README.md

 ### Presentation Video

-My next task is to create a short video presentation for presenting the findings to the client and team members.
+I prepared PowerPoint slides and video presentation to communicate key insights for the client and stake holders.
+Click <a href = "https://www.youtube.com/watch?v=_NgKKJ1KclA&ab_channel=MarkBahr">here</a> to view my video presentation.